 Common vs. Severe Symptoms

 Mild sun poisoning causes intense redness, swelling, and blistering on exposed skin.
 The skin may feel hot and tight.
 Severe cases bring systemic symptoms: fever, chills, headache, nausea, and dizziness.
 Some people develop confusion or feel faint.
 Dehydration sets in quickly because the damaged skin loses moisture rapidly.
-The distinction matters because severe symptoms indicate the body is struggling to cope with UV damage and may be developing heat-related illness alongside the skin reaction.
+The distinction matters because severe symptoms indicate the body is struggling to cope with UV damage and may be developing heat-related illness with the skin reaction.

 Risk Factors and Underlying Causes